 This is nothing like your Granny's rice pudding - there is no cornstarch or eggs or glueyness to it that can sometimes give rice pudding a bad wrap.
 Using arborio rice creates a luscious pudding, scented with maple and hits of orange and cinnamon.
 I love the cinnamon sticks nestled in the rice while it bakes - your house will smell incredible.
 And the brown sugar crust.
 Well holy smokes!
 It's a beautiful thing.

-The recipe is adapted from Canoe restaurant in Toronto.
-Originally it called for 4 cups of 10% cream, which would be very luxurious.
-And go for it, if you like.
-I substiuted almond milk for 3 1/2 cups, and 10% for 1/2 cup, and that was rich enough.
-I've never baked with almond millk and I was very impressed.
+I've never baked with almond milk and I was very impressed.
 The pudding is rich tasting, but not heavy.
 You could use all 2% if you like, but don't use skim.
 The brown sugar crust sort of melts and you are left with this delicious caramelized brown sugar syrup.
 Spooned into my pretty blue dishes, and sprinkled with freshly grated nutmeg and orange zest, the rice pudding soothes this winter weary soul.
 The blizzard can rage on for all I care.
 I have pudding to see me through.

 4 cups 10% cream (use whatever liquid you want. almond milk; 2%; or a combo of whatever you like)